 Similar to what occurs in other parts of Topkapi Sarayi, some rooms show the influence of European, mainly French, taste.
 In 1856 Sultan Abdulmecit I and his harem left Topkapi Sarayi and moved to Dolmabahce Sarayi, a European-style palace on the edge of the Bosporus.

-Louvre Museum in Paris: detail from Jean-François de Troy's "Esther's Fainting" (1737) which portrays the leading characters in Ottoman costumes
+Louvre Museum in Paris: detail from Jean-François de Troy's "Esther's Fainting" (1737) which portrays the leading characters in Ottoman costumes; you may wish to see other depictions of Ottoman costumes at Palazzo Colonna in Rome

 Plan of this section: